Sarah-Cameron/cnvfinder/README.md

 ## Credits

-nf-core/cnvfinder was originally written by Sarah Cameron.
+cnvfinder was originally written by Sarah Cameron.

 ## Contributions and Support